 Switching costs can come in a variety of forms, including those that are monetary (e.g., switching fees) and non-monetary (e.g., the time and effort needed to evaluate alternative options).
 Even emotional ties may factor into these decisions – such as loyalty towards or deviation from specific brands.

-What is Switching Cost?
+What are Switching Costs?

+Shoppers pay switching costs in the form of extra expenses such as setup and cancellation fees.
 A simple definition of switching costs, also known as switching barriers, is by Thompson and Cats-Baril who define it as “the costs associated with switching suppliers”.
 On the same lines, Farrell and Klemperer refer to it as “a consumer faces switching costs between sellers when an investment specific to his current seller must be duplicated for a new seller”.

 In short, it is any cost – tangible or intangible – that a consumer has to bear when changing between brands, products, or suppliers.
 Since a buyer’s product specification, purchasing cycle, production equipment, and other factors are directly proportional to the present supplier’s production and operation, switching between suppliers is bound to cost money, time, effort, and other factors to the buyer and this cost is referred to as Switching Costs for the buyer.

-Why are switching costs important?
+Why are Switching Costs important?

 Switching costs are invaluable in driving sales and familiarizing shoppers with your brand.
 After all, when the cost of changing stores is too high, customers will continue to return or never switch at all – meaning you’re certain to experience either stagnant or growing revenue.